jonaudet/SurvivalModels/README.md

 ## Models

-In all cases the $\beta * Predictors$ assumes a matrix of predictors.
+In all cases the $\beta * Predictors$ assumes a N x P matrix of predictors.

 1.  survival_exponential_cens_Regression.stan:
     * Assume that the hazard function is exponential.
 The rate of the exponential is